 It is assumed that you have already created some security groups via the Dashboard.
 It is also possible to manage security groups using the API, but that is outside the scope of this document.

-Once you have all that information at hand, the following command template shows how to launch a new instance:
+Once you have all that information available, the following command will launch a new instance:

 |Commands for instance management||Action|